 BGHL's business model involves identifying and taking positions on assets whose market price does not reflect the Investment Manager's assessment of intrinsic value.
 As market prices trend towards the Investment Manager's assessment of intrinsic value, profits are generated.
 In adopting this strategy, BGHL is deliberately and consciously exposed to various types of market risk which are described in the report of the Investment Manager.
-In this regard been no change to the investment strategy pursued by the Company.
-Additional risks are described in the Notes to the accompanying financial statements.
+In this regard there has been no change to the investment strategy pursued by the Company.
+Additional risks are described in the Notes to the accompanying Financial Statements.

-During COVID-19 pandemic the continued effective administration of the Company, and monitoring the Investment Manager's operations in relation to the Master Fund, have been significant areas of focus for the Board.
-All service providers successfully followed contingency and business continuity plans by which the disruption associated with "working from home" and social distancing have been mitigated.
-The impact of the pandemic on Level 3 assets valuations has been fully assessed.
-The pandemic remains a key risk whose long term impact on the Company cannot be predicted with any accuracy.
-Should any new variants of the virus spread more aggressively or become more virulent it may present risks to the operations of the Company, its Investment Manager and other major service providers.
-This could threaten both the ability of the Company to operate, the ability of investors to transact in the Company's securities and ultimately the ability of the Company to pursue its investment objective and purpose.
+During the COVID-19 pandemic the continued effective administration of the Company and monitoring of the Investment Manager's operations in relation to the Master Fund, were significant areas of focus for the Board.
+All service providers successfully followed contingency and business continuity plans by which the disruption associated with "working from home" and social distancing were mitigated.
+The impact of the pandemic on Level 3 assets' valuations were fully assessed.
+Whilst the pandemic is deemed to have generally passed in most regions there are still ongoing effects in specific countries, particularly in China.
+As a result, the pandemic remains a key risk whose long term impact on the Company cannot be predicted with any accuracy.
+Should any new variants of the virus spread more aggressively or become more virulent or another pandemic occur, it may present risks to the operations of the Company, its Investment Manager and other major service providers.
+This could threaten both the ability of the Company to operate, the ability of investors to transact in the Company's securities and ultimately the ability of the Company to pursue its investment objective and policy.